croz-ltd/klokwrk-project/README.md

 - OSX (should work with any desktop Linux distro and with Windows with appropriate bash-shell like git-bash)
 - JDK 11 (should work with JDK 8)
 - Gradle 6.3.0
-- IDEA Ultimate 2020.1.1 (should work with IDEA Community).
+- IDEA Ultimate 2020.1.1 (should work with IDEA Community except for http client which is part of the Ultimate edition)
+- Docker
+- httpie

 ### From the shell
 Open your shell at the project root and execute following commands (shell-1):